|Spend the time||outdoors|

 |Appropriate for kids||yes|

-Computer with Internet access and a digital camera or iPhone.
+Computer with Internet access and a digital camera or smart phone.

 |Help understand where Redwoods are growing|